 During extremely hot weather elephants may be seen to insert their trunks into their mouths and withdraw water from their throats.
 It turns out that elephants are able to store several liters of water in a pharyngeal (meaning in the region of the pharynx) pouch, a structure unique to elephants located at the base of the tongue.
 Elephants can withdraw water stored there by inserting the trunk up to the pharynx, constricting the muscles at the periphery of the pharynx to form a tight seal around the tip of the trunk and then constricting the muscles of the pharyngeal pouch so as to squeeze water upward, enabling the elephant to fill her trunk.

-The most frequently produced sounds made by elephants fall in the category referred to as rumbles.
+The most frequently produced sounds made by elephants fall in the category referred to as Rumbles.
 These very low frequency sounds were so-named because people once thought that some of them originated in the elephant's digestive tract and so gave them the name stomach-rumbles!
 These very low frequency sounds have attracted a lot of interest and research for two reasons.
 First, the lowest components of these elephant calls are between one and two octaves below the lower limit of human hearing.
 And second, because lower frequency sound travels farther than higher frequency sound, elephants use the more powerful of these calls to communicate over long distances.

 Sound traveling through air attenuates by the reverse square law at 6 decibels (dB) for every doubling of the distance from the source.
 Thus, for example, a sound measuring 100 dB at one meter from the source will be reduced to 94 dB at 2 meters, 88 at 4 meters, 82 dB at 8 meters, and so on.
 Sound also attenuates through "excess attenuation" as it travels through the environment.
 The degree of excess attenuation is affected by the frequency of a sound and the type of habitat it is passing through.
-But very low frequency sound, such as the very low frequencies produced by rumbling elephants, suffer from little if any excess attenuation.
+But very low frequency sound, such as the very low frequencies produced by Rumbling elephants, suffer from little if any excess attenuation.
 In grassy savannas and woodlands elephants communicating over distances of more than 100m should be able to perceive low frequency calls better than higher frequency calls.
 Elephant groups are frequently over 100m in diameter and sub-groups of related elephants are often separated by several kilometers.
-Powerful rumbling sounds are the means by which these individuals stay in touch with one another.
+Powerful Rumbling calls (and their seismic components) are the means by which these individuals stay in touch with one another.

 Some of the calls made by elephants are exceedingly powerful and may reach up to 112 dB at 1 meter from the source.
 These calls fall in the sound level range of "intolerable" in the table above.
 How far could a sound like this carry?
-Well, using the reverse square law we can estimate that a call of 112 dB at 1 m would be around 46 dB at 2,048 m from the source.
-Through playback experiments, Karen McComb has shown that during the day elephants are able to both detect these calls and to recognize the voices of particular individuals up to 1-1.5 km and occasionally up to 2.5 km from the source!
+Using the reverse square law we can estimate that a call of 112 dB at 1 m would be around 46 dB at 2,048 m from the source.
+Through playback experiments, Karen McComb showed that during the day elephants are able to both detect these calls and to recognize the voices of particular individuals up to 1-1.5 km and occasionally up to 2.5 km from the source!

 Something interesting happens to the transmission of sound at different times of the day.
 Out on the savanna, it has been shown that environmental conditions follow a pretty regular diurnal cycle.
 Around evening a strong temperature inversion usually forms and doesn't dissipate until dawn.
 The greatest calling areas are achieved during the formation and dissolution of these nightly inversions, especially with cloudless and relatively undisturbed weather.
 Under such conditions it is possible for an elephant to have a calling range of 300 km2 - an area almost the size of the entire Amboseli National Park!
 In other words an elephant may be able to detect the calls of another elephant almost 10 km away.
 During the day, without the help of an inversion and with factors such as heavy sun and wind often coming into play, calling area size is drastically reduced, ranging from a couple dozen to 150 square km.